shitpoet/rua/readme.md

 Both apps use 48000 Hz 16-bit mono channels now.
 This can be suboptimal if desktop or mobile hardware does not support native 48kHz sample rate.

 Desktop app records 256 samples at a time.
 This can be too high of a rate in some cases.
-But should ok most of the time.
+But should be ok most of the time.

 Both apps try to avoid buffering using different hard-coded conditions too much data, which can result in drops on lossy or slow connection or systems.